BoleeMan/Concentric-Rectangles/README.md

 # Concentric-Rectangles
-Creates Concentric Rectangles that are equally spaced
+Creates Concentric Rectangles that are equally spaced.
+You select the rectangle size and then my program puts a border around it with concentric rectangles.

 ![image](https://user-images.githubusercontent.com/91184178/136888651-5ae8c70a-6179-4780-b04a-fbb49d6cbe81.png)